reinbugnot/ask-your-pdf/README.md

 ## Overview

-This project demonstrates a **Retrieval-Augmented Generator (RAG)** system designed to answer multiple-choice questions based on the content of an uploaded PDF file.
-By leveraging state-of-the-art AI techniques, this system allows users to quickly extract and synthesize information from complex documents.
+This project demonstrates a **Retrieval-Augmented Generator (RAG)** system designed to answer multiple-choice questions based on the content of an uploaded PDF file to allow users to quickly extract and synthesize information from complex documents.

 In this implementation, the example document is the *SAFe® for Teams: Establishing Team Agility for Agile Release Trains 6.0.2* workbook.
 The system can be accessed via a Command Line Interface (CLI) or through sample notebooks provided in the `notebooks/` folder.

-An example output of the system in action is shown in [`assets/rag-sample.png`](assets/rag-sample.png).

-This project highlights my expertise in **AI development**, focusing on advanced natural language processing (NLP) techniques and RAG workflows.

 ---

 ## Features

 - **Efficient PDF Parsing**: Extracts content from PDF files and splits it into manageable chunks for processing.
-- **AI-Powered Question Answering**: Leverages OpenAI's GPT-4 and FAISS (a fast vector search library) to answer multiple-choice questions accurately.
+- **AI-Powered Question Answering**: Leverages OpenAI's GPT-4o-mini and FAISS (a fast vector search library) to answer multiple-choice questions accurately.
 - **Streamlined CLI Interface**: Interact with the RAG system directly through a terminal-based command-line interface.
-- **Jupyter Notebooks**: Explore and experiment with the system using sample notebooks provided in the `notebooks/` folder.

 ---

 ## Technologies Used

+- **OpenAI GPT-4o-mini**: Basse LLM.
+- **PyPDFLoader**: To extract text from PDF documents.
 - **LangChain**: For document loading, vector store management, and tools integration.
 - **FAISS**: For efficient vector-based document retrieval.
-- **OpenAI GPT-4**: For natural language understanding and generation.
-- **Python**: The backbone of the system, showcasing advanced scripting and modular design.
-- **PyPDFLoader**: To extract text from PDF documents.
-- **RecursiveCharacterTextSplitter**: To split the document into manageable chunks while preserving context.

 ---